 The Six Moon Designs Lunar Duo is one of the best value backpacking tents on our list due to its excellent blend of space, weight, and durability.
 CleverHiker Gear Tester, Heather Eldridge, has put the Lunar Duo through the wringer on multiple thru-hikes covering thousands of miles, and it continues to hold up like a champ.

-The Lunar Duo is a bit heavier than many other ultralight non-freestanding tents, like the Zpacks Duplex above, but we find the weight tradeoff is worth the significant monetary savings for hikers on a budget.
-One thing that makes the Lunar Duo unique among non-freestanding tents is the arched brow poles over the doors.
+The Lunar Duo is a bit heavier than many other ultralight non-freestanding tents, like the Zpacks Duplex.
+Still, we find the weight tradeoff is worth the significant monetary savings for hikers on a budget.
+The arched brow poles over the doors make the Lunar Duo unique among non-freestanding tents.
 These poles maximize headroom along the entire length of the tent and give the Lunar Duo the most luxuriously spacious interior of any model in its class.

-The large vestibules are designed to open completely without disturbing the structure of the tent so you get the same ventilation and view benefits as a double-wall tent.
-On top of that, the floating canopy and peak vents work together to create ample airflow in the Lunar Duo – cutting down significantly on interior condensation.
+The large vestibules are designed to open completely without disturbing the tent’s structure, so you get the same ventilation and view benefits as a double-wall tent.
+The floating canopy and peak vents work together to create ample airflow in the Lunar Duo, cutting down significantly on interior condensation.

 If you’re looking for a roomy ultralight shelter at an exceptionally affordable price, few tents come close to the Lunar Duo.

-Solo hikers wanting to cut down on weight even more, should check out the Lunar Solo.
-It’s one of our top 1-person tent picks because it’s very spacious for one hiker and their gear, it’s easy to set up, and it’s incredibly affordable for the specs.
+Solo hikers wanting to cut weight even more should check out the Lunar Solo.
+It’s one of our tents because it’s very spacious for one hiker and their gear, it’s easy to set up, and it’s incredibly affordable for the specs.

 Pros